HMilbradt/harrison/src/pages/blog/2019-06-05-how-to-choose-between-static-site-generating-and-server-side-rendering.md

 At this point, all the given combinations of the previous solutions haven't worked out, and we need a little more flexibility in our project.
 This is most likely going to require server side rendering.

+With SSR, you gain access to a whole new degree of flexibility.
+You're no longer locked down to JavaScript, which depending on your experience may make or break your project.

+It's also going to allow you to write much more complicated business logic, which could be proprietary, or too computation heavy for mobile devices.

-I'm going to cover the tradeoffs in a lot more detail in the next section, but you'd generally only pick this option if you have a lot of dynamically loaded content that needs to be indexed, alongside a complicated application.
+I'm going to cover the tradeoffs in a lot more detail in the next section, but you'd generally only pick this option if you have a lot of dynamically loaded content that needs to be indexed, alongside complicated business logic.

 # Project Complexity

 Let's switch gears now and move over to the technical mumbo jumbo.
 At this point in the article, we've covered a lot of really great solutions, but you've probably noticed a recurring theme.
 Each new solution adds a new layer of complexity and a swarm of new challenges.